cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Netfilter_-_ACLs/_index.md

 #### Enable Nonatomic Update Mode

-<span id="src-8362563_indexterm-6F469536B9CB54A3D849272E3085C06A">You
-can enable
-</span><span id="src-8362563_indexterm-213971561FA684EFB18BB7A735398E26">nonatomic
-updates for </span>`switchd`, which offer better scaling because all TCAM resources are used to actively impact traffic.
+You can enable nonatomic updates for `switchd`, which offer better scaling because all TCAM resources are used to actively impact traffic.
 With atomic updates, half of the hardware resources are on standby and do not actively impact traffic.

 *Incremental nonatomic updates* are table based, so they do not interrupt network traffic when new rules are installed.
 The rules are